Supporting a Creative Renaissance with New Creative Cloud Products and Features

 by Scott Belsky

 Recent events around the world have proven how essential creativity is in people’s lives.
-As the shelter-in-place orders took hold, creativity exploded, from people recreating famous paintings at home to producing TikTok videos in their backyards and completing intricate, beautiful adult colouring projects.
+As the shelter-in-place orders took hold, creativity exploded, from people recreating famous paintings at home to producing TikTok videos in their backyards and completing intricate, beautiful adult coloring projects.

-When people in the U.S. and elsewhere demanded an end to police violence and systemic racism, artists used their work to raise money for social justice organisations and banded together to create Black Lives Matter murals that could be seen from space.
+When people in the U.S. and elsewhere demanded an end to police violence and systemic racism, artists used their work to raise money for social justice organizations and banded together to create Black Lives Matter murals that could be seen from space.

 Creativity is having a renaissance because it helps us connect with each other, even when we’re remote.
 It helps calm the stress of this turbulent time.
 And creativity is powerful.

 Seeing this creative boom is incredibly inspiring to us at Adobe.
 This month, we’re releasing dozens of new products and features to support the creative explosion, including new ways for creative people to connect and learn, to collaborate, and to produce whatever they can imagine more quickly and easily.

 One of our important goals is to bring the worldwide creative community together, so that artists can learn from, and be inspired by, each other.
 We’re launching new features and services that help creative people connect with one another and expand their skills.

 We’re more than doubling the amount of tutorials, creative challenges, and more on Adobe Live.

 On Adobe Live, influential creatives explain new techniques and pose creative challenges.
 Views of those videos have more than doubled since the pandemic hit and in response, we’re more than doubling the amount of content we produce and producing content with local artists in the United Kingdom, France, and Germany.

 By choosing “Share Edits” in Lightroom, you can let others see the edits you made to create a beautiful image.
 Image souce: Takuma Kimura.